 - 3.1.
 Summary of survey effort and dolphin sightings - 3.1.1.
-During the period of September to November 2017, six sets of systematic line-transect vessel surveys were conducted to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
-From these surveys, a total of 802.12 km of survey effort was collected, with 96.0% of the total survey effort being conducted under favourable weather

-- conditions (i.e. Beaufort Sea State 3 or below with good visibility).
+During the period of September to November 2017, six sets of systematic line-transect vessel surveys were conducted under the HKLR03 monitoring works to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
+From these HKLR03 surveys, a total of 802.12 km of survey effort was collected, with 96.0% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
 Among the two areas, 297.00 km and 505.12 km of survey effort were conducted in NEL and NWL survey areas respectively. - 3.1.3.
 The total survey effort conducted on primary lines was 578.16 km, while the effort on secondary lines was 223.96 km.
 Survey effort conducted on both primary and secondary lines were considered as on-effort survey data.
-A summary table of the survey effort is shown in Annex I. - 3.1.4.
-During the six sets of monitoring surveys in September to November 2017, 13 groups of 50 Chinese White Dolphins were sighted, with the summary table of the dolphin sightings shown in Annex II.
-All dolphin sightings were made during on-effort search, while 12 of the 13 on-effort dolphin sightings were made on primary lines.
-In addition, all dolphin groups were sighted in NWL, and no dolphin was sighted at all in NEL.
-In fact, since August 2014, only two sightings of two lone dolphins were made respectively in NEL during HKLR03 monitoring surveys.
+A summary table of the survey effort is shown in Appendix I. - 3.1.4.
+During the six sets of HKLR03 monitoring surveys from September to November 2017, 13 groups of 50 Chinese White Dolphins were sighted.
+All dolphin sightings were made during on-effort search in this quarter, and 12 of the 13 on-effort dolphin sightings were made on primary lines.
+A summary table of dolphin sightings is shown in Appendix II.